pauljickling/notes/devops/kubernetes/k8s.md

 Helm is the package manager for Kubernetes.
 For browsing helm charts you can go to [https://artifacthub.io/](https://artifacthub.io/).
 Releases in Helm are instances of a helm configuration.

 The manifest.yml is a representation of Kubernetes resources generated from a release chart.
 In the manifest you can define things like services, deployments, persistent storage, replicas, metadata, and namespaces, among other things.
 Namespaces in Kubernetes allow otherwise isolated containers and pods to communicate with one another, but not an externally facing network.

+## Scaling

+One common problem you need to deal with when configuring a Kubernetes cluster to be able to scale up as needed is dealing with stateful volumes.
+Most generic cloud volume resources can only attach to one pod at a time.

+One solution might be to change how your application stores and retrieves data.
+For example, instead of retrieving data from a disk mounted volume, you might fetch data from some type of blob storage.

+There are also solutions like [rook](rook.io) which is a management tool for file, block, and object storage, and is a good option for production grade environments, but does introduce additional complexity to your application architecture.

+Some sort of FS client provisioner is another solution in use cases where you don't have so many pods running where it creates folders for any application that needs to write data, and any pod can then retrieve that data using a ReadWriteMany volume approach.

+For horizontal pod auto-scaling you can use kubectl or edit configs.
+To start you'll need to use some sort of metrics server for monitoring load.
+You can check to see if the Metrics API is available with `kubectl top nodes`.
+There are several good options available such as Bitnami or Prometheus for exposing the Metrics API.